brownerd/wudojo-fun-fun-function/README.md

 ## Data

-Everytime you run `npm run start` the `data.js` file will be updated with an array of the .js file name in the `js` directory, and exported as a module.
+Every time you run `npm run start` the `data.js` file will be updated with an array of the .js file name in the `js` directory, and exported as a module.
 So the number you specify in the start command refers to the index of the file you want to run.

 ## LINT

 Wudojo uses ESLINT because it's fucking awesome.
 It is configured to use ESLINT's [standard](https://github.com/feross/eslint-config-standard) configuration.

-## TODO

-[] - Make directory configurable from the command line [] - Make browser configurable as well